seanpm2001/Camera-privacy-specification/OldVersions/README/English/1/README.txt

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse the wireless connectivity section.</b></p></summary>

-The lid cannot be connected with any wireless connection, including but not limited to:
+The lid cannot be connected with any wireless connection type, including but not limited to:

 <table>
   <tr>